KyleMcKell/Pokedex/README.md

 - Interacting with an API with React Hooks
 - Component Communication
 - Pagination in React
+- Infinite Scroll in React

 ## To Do

-- Add Load More Button
-- Fetch next page on click
+- Create infinite Scroll
 - Create page per Pokemon
 - Add link to Pokemon
 - Add Pokemon stats